timojw/Portfolio-S3/Learning Outcomes/README.md

 For this learning outcome I made automated tests for my API.
 I also used the automatically generated SQL Database which is stored locally as my test database to test Integration and Unit tests.

 ### Postman
-To test my backend I have used postman to setup some requests which a monitor will test every 2 hours.
-The results will get mailed to me when they are nog working.
+To test my back end I have used postman to setup some requests which a monitor will test every 2 hours.
+The results will get mailed to me when they are not working.
 ![postman](../Media/Postman.png)

-Due to me not having a lot of logic, I cant really make good unit tests.
+Due to me not having a lot of logic, I can't really make good unit tests.
 Although I did have plans to add more logic if I had had the time to do so.
 This is why I decided against making Unit tests.

 ### SonarCloud